API Reference

 Cancel a request

 Abort a request, invalidating the link for this request that was returned or sent via SMS when it was created.
 If the user has opened the request on their mobile device, it will close with a message that the request was canceled.
+A request is valid for 168 hours (7 days) from its creation unless it is canceled.

 Method: DELETE